 Barcelona in 3 days of the visit.

-Before I went to Sagrada Familia I booked a ticket online for visit then devote part of the morning taking breakfast of choco con churros in front where some coffee restaurant just next.
+Before I went to Sagrada Familia I booked a ticket online for visit then devote part of the morning to taking breakfast of choco con churros in front where some coffee restaurant just next.
 Then head up to Park Güell by MRT to relax I like art so much I slip in a visit to the Fundació Antonia Tàpies.

 Went to the El Born and La Rivers neighborhood for lunch.